 The band’s line-up featured Justyn Pilbrow (bass) who also helped produce the band’s records, alongside messrs Sperber and Casey.
 Guests – both live and on record – included Godfrey De Grut, Manuel Bundy, John Highstead, Anna Coddington, Cam Allen, Gareth Price, Lewis McCallum, Kingsley Melhuish, Cherie Mathieson and Chip Matthews.

 The band wrapped up when Sperber shifted to Berlin in 2004.
-Now back in New Zealand, his current outfit is called the Dan Sperber Dance Band and features his old mate Luke Casey holding down the drum seat.
+Now back in New Zealand, his current outfit is called the Dan Sperber Dance Band.

 Dan Sperber - guitar